mohamedzeina/multi-docker/README.md

 * AWS RDS: Hosts the PostgreSQL database
 * AWS Elasticache: Provides the Redis cluster

+Note: After submitting an index, refresh the page to see the newly calculated results

 ## How To Build & Run Development Server Locally
 Make sure that you have Docker installed on your local machine